ngless-toolkit/ngless/docs/contents/stdlib.md

 This module allows you to run several parallel computations.
 It provides two
 functions: `lock1` and `collect`.

-`lock1` takes a list and returns a single element.
+`lock1 :: [string] -> string` takes a list of strings and returns a single element.
 It uses the filesystem to obtain a lock file so that if multiple processes are running at once, each one will return a different element.
 Ngless also marks results as *finished* once you have run a script to completion.

 The intended usage is that you simply run as many processes as inputs that you have and ngless will figure everything out.